alvarogarcia7/blog_source/source/_posts/2015-05-09-self-study-in-may-2015.markdown

   - self-study-aggregation
 ---

-Update: I've grouped all small posts related to the self-study from April 2015 into a single post
+Update: I've grouped all small posts related to the self-study from May 2015 into a single post